Oriana Sabatini

 Oriana Gabriela Sabatini (born 19 April 1996) is an Argentine model, actress and singer.

 Early life and education

 Oriana Gabriela Sabatini was born on 19 April 1996 in Buenos Aires, Argentina.
 She is the daughter of the entrepreneur and former Argentine actor with Italian citizenship Osvaldo Sabatini and the Venezuelan actress Catherine Fulop.
 She has a sister three years younger named, Tiziana Beatriz Sabatini.

 Oriana Sabatini is the niece of the renowned professional tennis player, Gabriela Sabatini.
 She began her artistic training at a very young age, studying singing, piano and theater.
 Her studies include two years at the Julio Chávez acting training Institute and one year at the New York Film Academy.

 Career

 Modeling career

 Her first individual modeling was at 13 for a magazine, in an article about her relationship with the mother.
-In 2017, she participated with the well-known brand L'Oréal doing an advertising campaign about their Casting Creme Gloss products.
+In 2017, she participated with the brand L'Oréal doing an advertising campaign about their Casting Creme Gloss products.